 - Raspberry Pi Zero W – This kit comes with a nice case, the pin headers and a power supply, but you could also buy those separate.

-- Micro SD Card to install Raspbian Lite
+- Micro SD Card to install Rasperry Pi OS Lite

 - Wires to connect Raspberry Pi to LEDs